-Specialist therapists such as the Integrated therapy team eg OT, Physio, SLT)
+Specialist therapists such as the Integrated therapy team eg OT, Physio, SLT, School nurse

-School nurse

-Local authority professionals eg Learning support, Social, emotional behaviour team, Educational Psychologist, Physical, medical team, ASD outreach team, SENATAS • The class teacher will approach you will be asked to come to a meeting to discuss your child's progress and help plan possible ways forward.
+Local authority professionals eg Learning support, Social, emotional behaviour team, Educational Psychologist, Physical, medical team, ASD outreach assessment of your child's needs.
+This is a legal process and you can find more detail about this in the Local Offer.